Kas Plateau Reserved Forest: About

-Kaas plateau is a plateau located near Satara.
+The Kas Plateau is located near Satara.
 It is situated high hill plateaus and grasslands turns into a 'valley of flowers' during monsoon season, particularly from August to early October.
-Kaas Plateau has more than 150 or more types of flowers, shrubs and grasses.
-The orchids bloom here for a period of 3–4 weeks during this season.
-Kaas plateau is a World Natural Heritage site, part of the Sahyadri Sub-cluster.
+It contains more than 150 types of flowers, shrubs and grasses.
+Orchids in the Kas Plateau bloom for a period of 3–4 weeks during monsoon season.
+Kas Plateau is a World Natural Heritage site, part of the Sahyadri Sub-cluster.
 To control possible damage by tourists, the number of visitors to the plateau has been restricted to 3,000 per day.
 In September, some of the most common flowering plants are Eriocaulon spp., Utricularia spp., Pogostemon deccanensis, Senecio grahamii, Impatiens lawii and Dipcadi montanum.

-The plateau experiences a natural cycle of extreme conditions, with wet water-logged cool monsoons, very dry hot summer (45 °C) and dry winter (5 °C).
+The plateau experiences a natural cycle of extreme conditions, with wet water-logged cool monsoons, very dry hot summers (45 °C) and dry winters (5 °C).
 The soil is acidic only a thin layer on top of laterite rock underneath.
 Extreme seasonality influences the ecology of the site.

 Geography

-Kaas plateau is a plateau located around 25 km from Satara.
-There are two ways to reach Kaas. one the more direct way from Satara and another from Tapola via the link road connecting Mahabaleshwar and Panchgani to Kas Pathar.
-Kas plateau is 20 km away from Northern part of Koyana Sanctuary.
+The Kas Plateau is located around 25 km from Satara.
+There are two ways to reach Kas: directly from Satara or from Tapola via a link road connecting Mahabaleshwar and Panchgani to Kas Pathar.
+Kas Plateau is 20 km away from Northern part of Koyana Sanctuary.
 The major portion of the plateau is reserve Forest.
-Kaas lake (built 100 years ago) is a perennial source of Water supply for western part of Satara city by gravity.
-The flora of Kaas are around the locality of that area.
+Kas lake (built 100 years ago) is a perennial source of Water supply for western part of Satara city by gravity.
+The flora of Kas are around the locality of that area.
 The plateau is largely formed of basalt which is directly exposed to atmosphere.
 The basalt rock is covered by a thin cover of soil formed due to erosion and has accumulated a layer of not more than an inch or so.
 This soil is neither black nor lateritic.
 At certain places water gets accumulated because of uneven surface.
-The plants growing on Kas plateau are typically of herbaceous nature of like grasses.
-The small shrubs and trees are located at the periphery of the plateau at Kaas plateau.
+The plants growing on Kas Plateau are typically of herbaceous nature of like grasses.
 The small shrubs and trees are located at the periphery of the plateau.

-The various distances of Kas plateau are as follows:
+The various distances of Kas Plateau are as follows: